-Just because there isn’t that many people living in Newfoundland doesn't mean that there isn't a drug problem.
+Just because there aren't that many people living in Newfoundland doesn't mean that there isn't a drug problem.
 Luckily right now the drug problem is relatively small, only about 20,000 of the residents are struggling to learn how to live with an addiction to drugs.
-Most of the people in Newfoundland, who are struggling to deal with a drug addicted, are addicted to Oxycontin.
+Most of the people in Newfoundland, who are struggling to deal with drug addiction, are addicted to Oxycontin.
 The trick is keeping the problem out of control.

 The best way to make sure that the drug problem in Newfoundland doesn't get worse is by making sure that the people who are addicted to drugs get the help that they need.
 Since it is impossible for a drug addict to overcome their addiction on their own, this means that the government needs to step in and set up rehabilitation programs.